timrichardson/Prime-Ubuntu-18.04/README.md

 journalctl -e
 ```

+You should not see an error the bbswitch is not installed, because that means you didn't read the instructions above.
+Also, you should not see errors that no nvidia modules are installed, because that means you either did not install the nvidia modules, or you removed them (perhaps by 18.04-standard `prime-select intel`, in which case `sudo /usr/bin/prime-select nvidia` and reboot.

 ## Fix attempt 2
 if you can't get to a graphical session even with recovery boot,
  then try to get to a virtual console and